How many students are currently in your program?

 What standardized tests are required for admission?
 Is there a minimum score?

 All applicants must take either the Graduate Management Admissions Test (GMAT) or the Graduate Record Examination (GRE).
 You must submit a score report that is less than five years old.
+There is no minimum score and test scores are not a decision marker for admissions.
+However, we do find that our enrolled students receive competitive scores.

 If I already have a graduate degree, do I still need to take the GMAT or GRE?